 Keeping your pots clean isn’t just about aesthetics; it also helps prevent the buildup of salts, algae, and potential pests.

-- Frequency: Clean plastic pots regularly with a damp cloth to maintain their “like-new” appearance [cite: 2, search 2].
+- Frequency: Clean plastic pots regularly with a damp cloth to maintain their “like-new” appearance.
 Ceramic and terracotta pots may need occasional scrubbing to remove mineral deposits.

 - Safe Products: Use mild soap and water.
 For stubborn mineral stains on terracotta, a diluted vinegar solution can be effective.
 Rinse thoroughly.